PKBeam/Edda/controls.md

 |**Escape**    |Unselect all notes
 |**Space**    |Play/Pause song
 |**1**, **2**, **3**, **4**     |Add notes on the 1st/2nd/3rd/4th column | If the song is playing, the notes are placed on the scan line.
 Otherwise, they are placed on the mouse cursor.

-Bookmarks (in the navigational waveform) and timing changes can be edited by right-clicking them.
-They can be deleted by middle-clicking them.